Joseph-DelGiorgio/Aptos-Sky-Trade/README.md

 For more information about the SkyTrade air rights smart contract, please contact our development team.

-Built with ❤️ on Aptos | © 2024 SkyTrade Development Team (Joe, Sathya, Bengs, Oliver, & Sura)
+Built with ❤️ on Aptos | © 2024 Aptos-Sky-Trade Development Team (Joe, Sathya, Bengs, Oliver, & Sura)